-Envita Medical Center Reveals Innovative Cancer Treatment to Congressman Matt Salmon and Goldwater Institute
+Envita Medical Centers Reveals Innovative Cancer Treatment to Congressman Matt Salmon and Goldwater Institute

-> Congressman Salmon is already leading the way in healthcare reform and attempting to ensure that patients have access to the treatments and plans that they prefer.
+Congressman Salmon is already leading the way in healthcare reform and attempting to ensure that patients have access to the treatments and plans that they prefer.
 Many times, late stage cancer patients are abandoned in hospice (if cancer treatment fails), or the medicine that could possibly save their lives is unavailable to them.
 The good news is that it is not too late for these patients and a true second opinion is available for them at Envita.

 Another highlight of the meeting was centered on the Right to Try law, which was recently passed in Arizona and is spearheaded by the Goldwater Institute.
 For clarification, the Right to Try law allows terminally ill patients, with the approval of two doctors, to access drugs that have passed phase 1 FDA clinical trials and met initial safety requirements.
 This allows patients to receive the treatments that could potentially save their lives.
 The law is swiftly gaining momentum across the country, and it is also supported in other states including: Colorado, Utah, Virginia, Louisiana, Michigan and Missouri, among others.